Pismice/HEIG_ZIG/content/_index.md

 {{< hextra/hero-subtitle >}}
 This is an open source documentation for the Zig progamming language written by two students at the HEIG-VD in Switzerland.
-This documentation aims to tackle a few basics of the language and more importantly dive into some more advanced topics and see how Zig fit into those differnt topics.
+This documentation aims to tackle a few basics of the language and more importantly dive into some more advanced topics and see how Zig fit into those different topics.
 {{< /hextra/hero-subtitle >}}

 {{< cards >}}